cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 The Paperwork Reduction Act determines how federal agencies collect information from the public.
 Adhering to this law doesn't have to be complicated: a fantastic guide has been written at [https://pra.digital.gov/](https://pra.digital.gov/) to help you understand if any how PRA is applicable to your form.
 Here's a quick preview of the basic steps you should take:

 1. To figure out if PRA applies to your form, first see if an exemption or generic clearance for common forms applies here: [https://pra.digital.gov/do-i-need-clearance/](https://pra.digital.gov/do-i-need-clearance/)
 2. If you do need to get PRA approval, then start early! [https://pra.digital.gov/clearance-process/](https://pra.digital.gov/clearance-process/) In some cases it can take 6 to 9 months to get a form approved for your website.
-To avoid delaying your work, PRA experts recommend you first try to publish a more-basic version of your form that falls under a PRA exemption, while you wait for your full version to be reviewed.
+To avoid delaying your work, PRA experts recommend you first try to publish a more basic version of your form that falls under a PRA exemption, while you wait for your full version to be reviewed.
 3. After you've started the PRA process, then build the form.
 4. Don't go it alone; get in touch with your agency's PRA contact. [https://pra.digital.gov/contact/](https://pra.digital.gov/contact/)